Skip to Content

 Child Support

-Protecting Your Child’s Best Interests in Highland Village, Flower Mound, Lewisville, & Carrollton
+Protecting Your Child’s Best Interests in Denton County, Flower Mound, Carrolton & Highland Village

-Divorcing spouses might not see eye to eye on everything, but one thing parents can concur on is that children don’t come cheap.
-From diapers to food to college, the price tag on kids only gets higher the older they get — a fact that holds true, even during divorce.
+Divorcing spouses might not see eye to eye on everything, but one thing parents can agree on is that children don’t come cheap.
+From diapers to food to college, the price tag on kids only gets higher the older they get—a fact that holds true, even during divorce.

 When parents divorce, Texas courts will almost always require the non-custodial parent to pay child support.
 The exact amount will largely be determined based on annual income and the number of children who need support.